yochaigal/cairn/wip/2e/how-does-dungeon-exploration-work.md

 **Gar**: _"Right, remember that I'd like to take a look, but I don't want to get too close."_

 **Warden**: _"You step about five feet away from the Statue.
 The face looks chipped away, and one of the eyes is missing entirely.
 However embedded in the other is a beautiful red jewel!
-The statue holds a bident painted white in its hands.
+The statue holds a white bident in its hands.
 Do you interact with the statue further, or move along?"_

 **Gar**: _"That's just creepy!
 I want no part in this, at least not until we learn more about what this room was for.
 I'd like to investigate that rubble you mentioned before."_

 **Warden**: _"Alright, you move to the rubble adjacent to the statue.
 It looks extremely heavy, and difficult to move.
 In the light from **Leib's** torch you can see something red and shiny glinting in the cracks of the pile.
 What do you do?"_

+**Gar**: _"I investigate further, of course!"_

+**Warden**: _"You take a closer look, and spy a red jewel enclosed in a large stone fist.
+It looks valuable, at least 75gp.
+It also looks large enough to take up an entire slot!"_

-**Gar**: _"I dig it out, of course!
-But carefully."_
+**Gar**: _"I want it.
+Can I dig it out easily?"_

-**Warden**: _"You move some of the rubble aside, and spy a red jewel enclosed in a stone fist.
-The fingers are wrapped around it quite tightly; you'll need to work hard to get it loose!"_
+**Warden**: _"The fingers are wrapped around it quite tightly; you'll need to work hard to get it loose, or spend an extra turn to extract it quietly.
+Either choice will likely trigger a dungeon event roll."

 **Gar**: _"Damn.
-Fine, I'm going to chisel away at with the edge of my dagger and a block of rubble.
+Fine, I'm going to do it as quickly as possible, using the edge of my dagger and a block of rubble to pop it out.
 Noise be damned!_"

-**Warden**: _"OK, you do that.
-It makes a lot of noise, but eventually the jewel comes lose.
-It takes up one slot, and looks worth about 75gp."_
+**Warden**: _"Alright, let's see how loud you are..."_

-[**The Warden then rolls on the Dungeon Events table: a Loss.**]
+[**The Warden then rolls on the Dungeon Events table: Environment.**]

-**Warden**: _"A great surge of wind rushes into the courtyard from the exposed roof. **Leib's** torch is blown out, but the moonlight is sufficient to protect the party from making a **Panic** roll."_

-**Leib**: _"I'll mark off another use of my torch and relight it, if that's OK_"

-**Warden**: _"That's fine.
-And with that everyone has finished out their turns.
-Remember that if you spend more than one dungeon cycle in one area you will trigger a dungeon event roll!"_
+**Warden**: _"**Gar's** clanging labor echoes against the exposed walls of the courtyard.
+The silence between two dagger strikes is suddenly broken when a loose shingle falls from the East wall, clattering onto the stone floor.
+On the other side of the wooden door, **Konstin** hears something move towards the door!
+Finally, the jewel comes loose."_

+**Konstin**: _"Um, something's coming.
+Can we please leave, NOW?"_

+**Gar**: _"I'll quickly put the jewel in my backpack_."

+**Warden**: _"And with that, this cycle is over.
+What do you all do next?"_

 **Leib**: _"I think we should head down that stone archway to the West.
 We can always circle back to this room on our way out._"
-**Konstin**: _"Hang on, what about this red jewel **Gar** discovered?
-It looks like it could go in that eye..."_
+**Gar**: _"Hang on, what about this jewel I discovered?
+It looks like it could go in that statue's eye..."_
-**Gar**: _"What are you, nuts?
+**Konstin**: _"What are you, nuts?
 For all we know that statue will come to life and attack!"_
-**Konstin**: _"Or maybe it'll open a secret door?_"
+**Gar**: _"Or maybe it'll open a secret door?_"
-**Leib**: _"Enough, let's move on for now.
-This place gives me the creeps."_
+**Leib**: _"Enough, let's just move on for now.
+There is something on the other side of that door, and I do NOT want ot meet it!"_

-[**The party moves on to the adjoining hall, and the adventure continues.**]
+[**The party moves on to the adjoining hall and the adventure continues.**]